 Nettles are mostly perceived as a weed but they're in fact a valuable plant.
 Did you know that eating nettles is good for you?

 Of all the wild plants we enjoy in our fields and hedgerows, it’s fair to say that nettles are probably at the bottom of the popularity stakes.
 Which isn’t surprising given that they can be really very mean.
 Not only are they despised by anyone wearing shorts, they’re the sworn enemy of farmers and gardeners.
-Able to survive on just about any soil, nettles will colonise in the blink of an eye, multiplying, mushroom-like, overnight and overwhelming everything in their path.
+Able to survive on just about any soil, nettles will

 In the battle against nettles, weed killers containing glyphosate have been widely and liberally used.
 This systemic herbicide does a killer job: working its way down to the roots of the plant and wiping it out from the bottom up.
 But there’s a problem: glyphosate isn’t just bad for weeds, it’s bad for everything else it comes into contact with, including us.
 Residues of the chemical remain in the soil, wash into rivers and are found in many of the foods that we eat.
 There are compelling arguments to implicate glyphosate in many of the chronic illnesses that plague the developed world.
 So you can see why, at Pipers Farm, we’d rather tolerate the odd nettle bed than douse our fields with weed killer.